Video hosted by Apple at devstreaming-cdn.apple.com

 And then maybe you can use some of the same techniques to fake things or to make better animations by taking snapshots, which may be slow, especially on new iPads, so make sure you evaluate the performance characteristics.
 You can get some really cool animations by stretching only part of those snapshots.
 That's a technique we really like.
 There's some new API in iOS 6, not in this beta, but soon, that you'll be able to use for that.

 And finally, simplify.
 The theme of this whole talk has been, this is pretty fast.
-Maybe you can get away with doing something a little less faithful.
+Maybe you can get away with doing something a little less faithful. than you might think you had to.
 I hope this has been helpful.
 I hope you'll create even more amazing applications.
 I hope you'll wow us with your interface orientation transitions.
 And I hope you have a great time with the rest of your week.
+Thank you.